 Liquidity Risk: the risk that a particular investment may be difficult to purchase or sell and that the Portfolio may be unable to sell illiquid securities at an advantageous time or price or achieve its desired level of exposure to a certain sector.
 Liquidity risk may result from the lack of an active market, reduced number and capacity of traditional market may be magnified in a rising interest rate environment or other circumstances where investor redemptions from fixed income mutual funds may be higher than normal, causing increased supply in the market due to selling activity.
-Derivatives Risk: the risk of investing in derivative instruments (such as futures, swaps and structured securities), including liquidity, interest rate, market, credit and management risks, mispricing or valuation events than, the underlying asset, rate or index, and the Portfolio could lose more than the initial amount invested.
-The Portfolio's use of derivatives may result in losses to the Portfolio, a reduction in the Portfolio's returns will not fulfill its contractual obligations.
-For derivatives traded on exchanges, the primary credit risk is the broker.
+Derivatives Risk: the risk of investing in derivative instruments (such as futures, swaps and structured securities), including liquidity, interest rate, market, credit and management risks, mispricing or valuation complexity.
+Changes in the value of the derivative may not correlate perfectly with, and may be more sensitive to market events than, the underlying asset, rate or index, and the Portfolio could lose more than the initial amount invested.
+The Portfolio's use of derivatives may result in losses to the Portfolio, a reduction in the Portfolio's returns and/or increased volatility.
+Over-the-counter ("OTC") derivatives are also subject to the risk that a counterparty to the transaction will not fulfill its contractual obligations to the other party, as many of the protections afforded to centrallycleared derivative transactions might not be available for OTC derivatives.
+For derivatives traded on an exchange or through a central counterparty, credit risk resides with the creditworthiness of the Portfolio's clearing broker, or the derivative transaction.
+Changes in regulation relating to a mutual fund's use of derivatives and related instruments could potentially limit or impact the Portfolio's ability to invest in derivatives, limit the Portfolio's ability to employ